 History is being challenged, hidden, and even erased like never before in our lifetimes.
 The mission statement of the Alliance for Texas History places us firmly in support of the full and complete telling of history based on diligent research that is gathered with integrity and communicated without fear or favor.

 Article 3.8 of our by-laws states that “the Board, on its initiative or at the request of members, may produce public statements in the name of the Organization after careful consideration and only on issues that are within the purview of the Alliance’s mission statement.”
-To properly fulfill this critical duty, the Board has begun the process to fully define a procedure for Public Statements by the Board on Issues of Concern.
-After the new board is seated on June 1, this procedure will be finalized and provided to the membership.
+To properly fulfill this critical duty, the Board has established a Committee on Public Statements along with a policy and procedure for reviewing such recommendations.

 ATxH Taking a Stand